thiagosantos1/CNN_Find_Glasses/README.md

   2) cnn_glasses.py --> We will use convolution layers, each one followed by a max pooling.
 At the end, we flatten the results, and give to a fully connected layer with one hidden layer.
 We will use a simplifcation of a restnet architecture.

 # CNN Architecture
-We started with simpler configurations and increased the "complexity" of our model step by step.
+We started with a simple configurations and increased the "complexity" of our model step by step.
 </br>Our best resuts were achieved with the following configuration:
 * 1 convolotion layers with 32 weights with filter size of 7 +
 * 1 pooling +